-- It is required that all riders attend presentations on the days that they compete at both State and Regional Championships regardless of whether the rider is a place getter or not. - Failure to attend the presentation at any IQ event may result in forfeiting prizes and qualifications. - Failure to attend the State Championships presentation for all disciplines that the rider has competed in, will result in the forfeiting of placing and prizes and selection on Queensland Team. - Should you require an early departure, written communication must be submitted to the respective organising committee for assessment and approval.
-If accepted, you will be allowed to leave without penalty. - In the case of emergencies, requests for exemption are to be made directly to the organising committee for approval.
+- It is required that all riders attend presentations on the days that they compete at both State and Regional Championships ~~regardless of whether the rider is a place getter or not.~~ - Failure to attend the presentation at any IQ and Regional events may result in forfeiting of prizes and qualifications. ~~penalties for future events including selection for the Queensland State Team.~~ - Failure to attend at the State Championships presentation for all disciplines that the rider has competed in, will result in the forfeiting of placing and prizes and selection on Queensland Team. - Should you require an early departure, written communication must be submitted to the respective organising committee for assessment and approval.
+If accepted, you will be allowed to leave without penalty. - In the case of emergencies, requests for exemption are to be made directly to the organising committee for approval. - ~~You must complete your job quota prior to departing.~~ - ~~To request early departure for the State Championships, please refer to the process outlined in the event schedule.~~